psathyrella/partis/manual.md

 #### germline sets

 By default partis infers a germline set for each sample during parameter caching, using as a starting point the germline sets in data/germlines.
-These per-sample germline sets are written as three fasta files and a meta-info csv to `<--parameter-dir>/hmm/germline-sets`.
+The resulting per-sample germline sets are written as three fasta files and a meta-info csv to `<--parameter-dir>/hmm/germline-sets`.

 By default, this only looks for alleles that are separated by point mutations from existing genes.
 This is appropriate for humans, and probably for mice as well, since the known germline sets are fairly complete.
-For species such as macaques for which the known germline sets are much less complete, it is better to set --allele-cluster, so that it also looks for alleles that are separated by indels from existing genes.
+For species for which the known germline sets are much less complete (e.g. macaque), it is better to set `--allele-cluster`, so that it also looks for alleles that are separated by indels from existing genes.

 At the moment we only do clever germline inference things for V, and not for D and J.
 This is kind of dumb, and will be fixed soon, but shouldn't have a big effect since there is much less variation in D and J.